Skip to main content

 6 mentions Positive Neutral Negative

 The humor in "Age of Conan" is characterized by its dry wit and bitter undertones, reflecting the cunning and subversive nature of its characters and intricate plots.
 Players appreciate the clever dialogue, which often elicits genuine laughter amidst the darker themes of power and intrigue.
-Overall, the game successfully blends humor with its complex narrative, enhancing the overall experience.
+Overall, the game's humor adds depth to its storytelling, making it a notable aspect of the experience.

 • “In terms of lore, Age of Conan never ceases to surprise you with how cunning and subversive some characters are.
 The dry humor, the bitter moods, and the complex, interwoven plots and courtly intrigues add to the experience, highlighting the pettiness of the stabs and counter-stabs driven by lust for power, wealth, or flesh!”